Is this program right for you?

 Complete a bachelor’s degree part-time, online, and at a pace that works for you.

-The online offering of this program is designed for individuals looking to start or enhance their career in emergency management, security management or public safety.
+The online offering of the Bachelor of Emergency and Security Management Studies is designed for individuals looking to start or enhance their career in emergency management, security management or public safety.
 The option to complete the program full- or part-time program that enables them to start a career in an exciting field or take their existing career to the next level.

 This broadly based, multi-disciplinary program is specifically designed to meet the safety, security and emergency management challenges of today and tomorrow.
 It is Canada’s first degree of its kind to combine emergency management and security studies with a foundation in business.
 It provides students with the basic conceptual approaches and methodologies of safety, security and emergency management as they apply to business and community environments.
 Graduates have the theoretical, methodological and technical competencies required for a career in security and emergency management.